aws/aws-fpga/hdk/cl/developer_designs/Starting_Your_Own_CL.md

  - `/build/scripts/encrypt.tcl`   to set the source file names before encryption.
  - `/build/scripts/create_dcp_from_cl.tcl`   to update the final build scripts with right source files and IP.

-Once your design is ready and you would like to start the build/create process, please refer to this [checklist](../CHECKLIST_BEFORE_BUILDING_CL.md).
+Once your design is ready and you would like to start the build process, please refer to this [checklist](../CHECKLIST_BEFORE_BUILDING_CL.md).

-Once you verified the checklist, the detailed walkthrough on how to build and submit the CL to AWS is avaiable [here](../../common/shell_current/new_cl_template/build/README.md)
+Once you verified the checklist, the detailed walkthrough on how to build and submit the CL to AWS is avaiable [here](../../common/shell_stable/new_cl_template/build/README.md)